-The final June payment is the amount that is stated on the property tax notice and can be made at most financial institutions in Canada (in person, by telephone or internet banking), by mail, or at City Hall.
+The final June payment is the amount that is stated on the property tax notice.
+Property owners are responsible for making the final June payment.
+You can pay the amount due at most financial institutions in Canada (in person, by telephone or internet banking), by mail, or at City Hall.
 Mail early to avoid penalty.
 Post-dated cheques are accepted.

 Provincial Legislation requires that any current property taxes that remain outstanding after the due date will be charged a penalty.
 To avoid this penalty, taxpayers must ensure that any balance remaining on their property tax account (after prepayment installments and home owner grant have been applied), is paid in full by the property tax due date.

 If you want to change or cancel PAWS and/or if you sell your property, you can: